flavienChamay/Simple-Blockchain/README.md

 This project is _in progress_ because documentation is missing, other functionnalities and polishing.

 ## Inspiration
-Project based on tutorials of Maximilian from Academind
+Project based on tutorials of [Maximilian Schwarzmuller](https://github.com/maxschwarzmueller) from Academind

 ## Contact
-Created by Flavien Chamay (thanks to Maximilian) [flavien.chamay@protonmail.com](https://protonmail.com)
+Written by Flavien Chamay (thanks to Maximilian) [flavien.chamay@protonmail.com](https://protonmail.com)